fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/classwork/classwork7.md

 You earned an unknown number of points in the class.
 [g73x595@csci112 wed]$ ./exe
 Enter the grade you got: A
-You earned at least 93 points in the class.
+You had at least 93 points in the class.
 [g73x595@csci112 wed]$ ./exe
 Enter the grade you got: f
-You earned an unknown number of points in the class.
+You had an unknown number of points in the class.
 [g73x595@csci112 wed]$ ./exe
 Enter the grade you got: d
-You earned at least 63 points in the class.
+You had at least 63 points in the class.
 ```

 You can run the autograder by running